infoseek12/Chronosphere/readme.md

 ## Build Steps
 1. Run "npm install" in shell to download the Node packages
-2. Run "npm run production" for a production build or "npm run dev" for a development build that will watch for changes
+2. Run "npm run build" for a production build or "npm run dev" for a development build that will watch for changes

 ## Pull Requests
 The project is still at a very initial stage and pull requests are very welcome.